GenASiS: General Astrophysical Simulation System. II. Self-gravitating Baryonic Matter: Solvers

 where $r_<$ ($r_>$) is the smaller (larger) of $|\mathbf{x}|$ and $|\mathbf{x'}|$, and $Y_{\ell m}(\mathbf{\Omega})$ are the spherical harmonics.
 At first blush, it may seem that truncation at $\ell = L$ results in an operation count proportional to $(L+1)^2 N_r^2 N_\theta N_\phi$, already significantly less than $N^2$ when $(L+1)^2 \ll N_\theta N_\phi$.
 However, as will be seen below, it turns out that the moments of $S$ at different radii are not independent, but can be obtained in the course of outward and inward radial integrations, further reducing the cost by an additional factor of $N_r$ to be $\propto (L+1)^2 N_r N_\theta N_\phi$ \citep{Muller:1995}.
 And for quasi-spherical source distributions, results of desired accuracy can be obtained with a modest number of multipole terms ($L \approx 10-20$).

-The sum over the $m$-values of spherical harmonics for a given $\ell$ can be conveniently expressed in terms of real angular functions.
+The basic outline of our approach is very much like that of \citet{Muller:1995}, but we follow the FLASH code\footnote{\url{https://flash.rochester.edu/site/flashcode/user\_support/flash\_ug\_devel.pdf}} in expressing the sum over the $m$-values of spherical harmonics for a given $\ell$ in terms of real angular functions.
 The spherical harmonics, defined in terms of the associated Legendre polynomials $P_\ell^m(x)$ as

 satisfy

 This allows the sum over $m$ in Equation~(\ref{eq:Multipole}) to be expressed as

 in which